 We still consider this mainly a home-based business as this kind of business is usually run by just one person or a couple, and even though their home is remote, they have many of the similar aspects of a regular home-based business.

-If handled correctly, a small or home-based business can be a great way to earn a full-time, part-time, or supplemental income.
-But with any business venture, there are many factors that you must consider when you are looking to start-up a home-based business.
-But one of your major considerations will need to be if your living situation, including your family and personal life, can support a home-based business financially and with other aspects.
+But with any business venture, there are many factors that you must consider when you are looking to start up a home-based business.
+But one of your primary considerations will be if your living situation, including your family and personal life, can support a home-based business financially and with other aspects.

 At A Bus On A Dusty Road, we talk about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.